Ishmaeel/wimpy-burer/readme.md

   - Extended gravi attack range to compensate.
 (It's too easy to dodge at long range, tho.)

 * Burer does not actualy have a shitload of health, but its damage resistance was very high.
-  - Nerfed burer damage resistant very slightly.
+  - Nerfed burer damage resistance very slightly.
 Two barrels of buckshot in the face should be enough to kill one.
 One barrel should not.

 * Telekinesis attack is an aimbot / one-shot kill in most cases even behind cover.
 I failed to lower the speed or damage of thrown objects.
   - Settled with deeply nerfing the manipulated object count from 4 to 1.
 This should give a stalker some non-zero chance of survival.